Serving all people by providing personalized health and wellness through exemplary care, education and research.

 There are 5 main types of disabilities that stroke can cause:

-Paralysis or problems controlling movement, such as walking or balance and/or swallowing
+Paralysis or problems controlling movement, such as walking, balance, or swallowing

 Sensory (ability to feel touch, pain, temperature, or position) disturbances